easttennesseecc-star/Q-Top-Dog-IDE/README.md

 ## LLM Learning & Coding Agent Integration

-Q-IDE provides a comprehensive learning system for coding LLMs to:
+Top Dog provides a comprehensive learning system for coding LLMs to:
 1. **Observe builds** in real-time and learn from success/failure patterns
 2. **Analyze codebase** structure, dependencies, and project layout
 3. **Submit reports** with insights, recommendations, and confidence scores